diggedypomme/Kindlefusion/README.md

 # Kindlefusion

 Version 17 (02/05/2023)
-Tested on kindle 3 & kindle 4
+Tested on kindle 3 & kindle 4.
+I am currently in the process of updating the videos and imnages to match the latest version.

 This initially started as a project to allow highlighting of text within a kindle e-book to generate an image based on the text.
 This has since feature-crept and moved to acting as a picture frame that can receive images created via Stable Diffusion.
-The old version folder has the initial readme and code if you want to do the highlighting thing, but that has been depreciated now due to a change in focus.
+The old version folder (https://github.com/diggedypomme/Kindlefusion/tree/main/Old%20version) has the initial readme and code if you want to do the highlighting thing, but that has been depreciated now due to a change in focus.

 <div style="border: 1px solid black; padding: 5px; display: inline-block;">
   <img src="/documentation/1682950016238.jpeg" alt="Camera Preview" style="max-width: 50%; height: auto;">